 Our 2019/20 charges

-Our Charging arrangements for new connection services 2019/20 outline what we’ll charge for many of our services from 1 April 2019 onwards.
+Our Charging arrangements for new connection services 2019/20 outline charges for many of our services.

 You can use our handy calculator to help you easily estimate our financial contribution towards new water mains and sewers (the income offset or asset payment).

 Our charging arrangements for 2019/20 are supported by this assurance statement.

 Changes to how we’ll charge from 1 April 2020

 We’ll be making changes to the way we charge for new connections from 1 April 2020.

 Our regulator Ofwat sets out charging rules that all water and wastewater providers must follow.
 These mean that from 1 April 2020 income offsets and asset payments will disappear and be replaced by a credit against infrastructure charges.

 In September 2019 we carried out an independent consultation on these changes, which are likely to be significant for developers, self-lay providers and NAVs.

 The consultation is now closed, but you can read the questions we asked below.